Ask Question

 Gene inactivation is any method that modifies the DNA or proteins around the DNA that prevents transcription * of DNA into RNA and thus the encoded protein.

-the path from DNA (information) to proteins (biological activity)
+Molecular Biology is the path from DNA (recipe) to proteins that carry out activity

 DNA > RNA > > Protein